 Southwest Michigan Behavioral Health partners with a number of providers in our eight county region network.
+You have the freedom to choose from our network of providers in this region.
 If you have questions or concerns about a provider or would like to request a current or up-to-date listing of the provider network from SWMBH, you can contact SWMBH directly or find the provider directory on SWMBH's website: www.swmbh.org